Skip to content

 Five Budget-Killing Mistakes (and How to Fix Them)

-Businesses earn an average of $2 for every $1 spent on PPC, according to Google’s Economic Impact Report (2026).
+Businesses earn an average of $2 for every $1 spent on PPC, according to PPC Chief’s compilation of Google Economic Impact Report data (2026).
 But that’s the average.
 Plenty of businesses earn $0.50 or less.
 The difference usually isn’t strategy.
 It’s execution errors that silently drain budget.

 Running broad match without negative keywords.
 This is the number-one budget killer we see in audits.
 Broad match captures search queries you’d never target intentionally.
 Without negative keyword lists, you’re paying for clicks from people who will never convert.
 We’ve audited accounts where 30-40% of ad spend went to irrelevant searches.